AbishoGeorge/Bank-Marketing-Insights-Project/README.md

-# Bank Marketing Campaign Analysis and Customer Subscription Prediction
+# End-to-End Bank Marketing Campaign Analysis

 This is an **end-to-end data analysis project** using **Excel, SQL, and Power BI**.
 The project focuses on analyzing the **Bank Marketing dataset** to understand which factors influence a client’s decision to subscribe to a term deposit.